 As a way to be responsive to the ever-changing operational terrain, we have since our founding in 2010 invested ourselves into carving out a sustained voice on a cross range of issues under the wider scope of health and human rights.
-In this new strategic phase, CEHURD will further ground itself as a key field leader in advocating on the right to health in Uganda, Africa and internationally.
-CEHURD’s evidence-based advocacy will be informed by research on pertinent health issues.
-Our advocacy will work towards ensuring and enabling legal and policy environment guaranteeing the right to health complimented by major shifts in social norms, practices and customs.
-We will work towards engaging on law, policies, norms and practices that undermine health rights.
-We will analyse laws and policies to identify gaps and design advocacy actions for effective response and remedy.
-We will work with others in this collective journey and work towards nurturing and maintaining strategic partnerships for this purpose.
+CEHURD has further grounded itself as a key field leader in advocating on the right to health in Uganda, Africa and internationally, using its well-researched evidence-based on pertinent health issues.
+Our advocacy aims for an enabling legal and policy environment that guarantees the right to health complimented by major shifts in social norms, practices and customs.
+We work towards engaging on laws, policies, norms and practices that undermine health rights and gender justice.
+This is done through analyzing laws and policies to identify gaps and design advocacy actions for effective response and remedy.

-We are keen to build and strengthen strategic partnerships that enhance the realisation, respect and protection of the health rights.
-Therefore, partnerships shall be sustained with: key government MDAs like: Parliament, Ministry of Health (MoH), Ministry of Education and Sports (MoES), Ministry of Finance, Planning and Economic Development (MoFPED), Uganda Human Rights Commission (UHRC), The Equal Opportunities Commission (EOC), Uganda Police Force (UPF), JLOS institutions; national networks, alliances and NGOs as well as other key stakeholders.
-Major areas of engagement with key partners will centre on: gender and equity budgeting for health, increased budgetary allocation for SRHR (esp. reproductive health, unsafe abortion, sexuality education, and adolescent and youth reproductive health policy); standards and guidelines on unsafe abortion and quality health service provision.
+Through this programme, CEHURD is keen to build and strengthen strategic partnerships that enhance the realisation, respect and protection of the health rights and SRHR.
+Therefore, partnerships are sustained with key government MDAs like: Parliament, Ministry of Health (MoH), Ministry of Education and Sports (MoES), Ministry of Finance, Planning and Economic Development (MoFPED), Ministry of Gender, Labor and Social Development, Uganda Human Rights Commission (UHRC), Uganda Medical and Dental Practitioners Council (UMDPC), The Equal Opportunities Commission (EOC), Uganda Police Force (UPF), JLOS institutions; national networks, alliances and NGOs as well as other key stakeholders.

-As CSOs, we are cognisant of the fact that civic space for engagement is narrowing at national Pan African and international levels.
-We are also cognisant that in Africa, we need stronger organisations and movements that are able to organise differently as a way to engage with the ever-changing operating context, rise of right-wing fundamentalisms, shifting power dynamics and the push-back (‘The Opposition’).
+As CSOs, we are cognizant of the fact that civic space for engagement is narrowing at national Pan African and international levels.
+We are also cognizant that in Africa, we need stronger organizations and movements that are able to organize differently as a way to engage with the ever-changing operating context, rise of right-wing fundamentalisms, shifting power dynamics and the push-back.

 - PROGRAMME BRIEF .